 - Political Science, Outstanding Teaching Assistant Award

-The following people and units have contributed to developing this handbook since it's first installment as a PDF in 2013: Svitlana Taraban-Gordon, Monika Soczewinski, Kristin Brown, Caelan Huang, Mihaela Vlasea, Stephanie White, Jessica Jordao, Mark Morton, the Centre for Extended Learning (CEL), the Office of Academic Integrity, and Fenglian Qiu and the Instructional Support Coordinators from the School of Computer Science.
+The following people and units have contributed to developing this handbook since it's first installment as a PDF in 2013: Svitlana Taraban-Gordon, Monika Soczewinski, Kristin Brown, Caelan Wang, Mihaela Vlasea, Stephanie White, Jessica Jordao, Mark Morton, the Centre for Extended Learning (CEL), the Office of Academic Integrity, and Fenglian Qiu and the Instructional Support Coordinators from the School of Computer Science.